Credit Suisse looks for capital from Mideast, top banker to leave

 Cost of insuring Credit Suisse debthttps://tmsnrt.rs/3ETmTQZ

-(Reporting By Paritosh Bansal in New York, Elisa Martinuzzi in London, John Revill, Oliver Hirt and Noele Illien in Zurich; additional reporting by Yousef Saba in Dubai; editing by John O'Donnell and David Evans)
+(Reporting By Paritosh Bansal in New York, Elisa Martinuzzi in London, John Revill, Oliver Hirt and Noele Illien in Zurich, and David French in New York; additional reporting by Yousef Saba in Dubai; editing by John O'Donnell, David Evans and Stephen Coates)

 ((john.odonnell@thomsonreuters.com;))